 Community coalitions will build on previous Phase 4 tasks of developing ORCCA-specific goals and prioritizing EBP strategies to draft an action plan.
 Action plans will summarize coalition goals, high-priority EBP strategies, and the target timeframe for implementation.
 Action planning should include discussions about sustainability.
 When possible, partner organizations should be engaged in the action planning process.
 As communities move through Phase 5, action plans may need to be revisited and revised based on lessons learned during EBP implementation or evolving community needs.

-This task involves building on the action plans developed under Phase 4 to detail how partner organizations will execute the specific EBP strategies they agree to implement, with support from coalitions.
+This task involves building on the action plans developed under Phase 4 to detail how partner organizations will execute the specific evidence-based strategies they agree to implement, with support from coalitions.
 Implementation plans should be developed for each community’s selected/prioritized opioid-overdose reduction continuum of care approach (ORCCA) strategy and can be developed at the intervention site or organizational level.

-Using implementation plans as a guide, partner organizations will implement selected EBP strategies with support from community coalitions working to reduce overdose deaths.
-Partner organizations can also access implementation resource for each EBP strategy in the ORCCA technical assistance guide.
+Using implementation plans as a guide, partner organizations will implement selected evidence-based strategies with support from community coalitions working to reduce overdose deaths.
+Partner organizations can also access implementation resources for each EBP strategy in the ORCCA technical assistance guide.
 Partner organizations monitor and learn from implementation efforts, they may identify opportunities to improve the implementation of EBP strategies and can work with coalitions to modify implementation plans as needed.

 Coalition members will troubleshoot implementation problems with partner organizations and provide technical assistance as needed to facilitate optimal implementation of EBPs.
-If implementation challenges arise that indicate a particular EBP strategy is not as feasible as anticipated or community data indicate that an EBP strategy is less impactful than initially expected, partner organizations and coalitions may work together to update EBP strategy selection following steps from Phase 4.
+If implementation challenges arise that indicate a particular evidence-based strategy is not as feasible as anticipated or community data indicate that an evidence-based strategy is less impactful than initially expected, partner organizations and coalitions may work together to update EBP strategy selection following steps from Phase 4.
 As strategies are revised, related action and implementation plans should be updated.

 The main objective of Phase 6 is to create a sustainability plan led by the coalition.
 The goal is to implement evidence-based strategies for reducing opioid overdoses by utilizing and building upon the existing infrastructure in your community.
 Your coalition may decide to integrate these evidence-based strategies with existing substance use intervention models or community health planning processes, such as Communities That Care, Community Health Needs Assessments, or Community Health Improvement Plans.